BrentLab/NetProphet_3.0/README.md

 # II.
 Run NetProphet 3.0
+Clone NetProphet3.0 in your home directory or any other path in your computer

 ## With a toy example
 This NetProphet3.0 command assumes that singularity container will be used.
 If not, have ``` --flag_singularity OFF ```.